10 Questions to Ask Before Buying A Solar System

 Arguably, the quality of your solar panels and the inverter are the most crucial factors in selecting a solar system.
 Over their 25 year output warranty period, solar panels will be subjected to more than 100,000 hours of relentless sunshine, extremes of heat and cold, wind, rain, hail and more.
 Australia and New Zealand offer an extraordinarily harsh climate for an electrical device.

-A good brand like LG, with our extensive testing and quality control helps ensure that you get the most out of your system over its long operating life.
+A good brand like REC, with our extensive testing and quality control helps ensure that you get the most out of your system over its long operating life.

 Most of homes or business premises in Australia can install a system but there are times when you should not buy a solar system.
 For example: